The Best Restaurants For Affordable Group Dinners guide image

 Just because the night’s primary objective is drinking with friends doesn’t mean dinner has to consist of dry buffalo wings or dollar slices.
 Check out Ainslie, a three-floor beer garden serving pizzas, housemade pasta, and bar food in Williamsburg.
 Share a burger topped with prosciutto and a pizza with pancetta, or opt for the multi-course family-style dinner.
 Once you're done eating, get some drinks at one of the bars while a DJ plays until close.

 Going to Urubamba, a Peruvian spot in Jackson Heights, with only one other person is like going to Easter Island and not seeing the giant heads.
 You’ll still have a good time, but you’ll miss out on the bulk of the experience.
 That’s because the very long menu at this all-day spot—which looks like a bed and breakfast in the Andes—is mostly made up of large plates meant to be shared.
-After tasting the shrimp paella with perfectly spiced rice or the stir-fried steak served over french fries, you’re going to want to try the ceviches, stews, and grilled meats that occupy entire sections of the menu.
+After tasting the shrimp paella and stir-fried steak served over french fries, you’re going to want to try the ceviches, stews, and grilled meats that occupy entire sections of the menu.

 All of the sugar and lime in the caipirinhas at Favela Grill make it so you don’t even notice the heavy pours of cachaça.
 The caipirinhas are delicious, and they're worth feeling like the personification of the upside-down head emoji the next morning.
-But no matter what you drink at this Brazilian spot in Astoria, a few things need to be on your table, like Brazilian-style beef jerky and moqueca packed with big pieces of tender fish.
-During the week, this is a low-key place filled with dates and families, but on weekends, the space fills up with groups drinking giant towers of beer while live bossa nova plays in the corner.
+But no matter what you drink at this Brazilian spot in Astoria, a few things need to be on your table, like the Brazilian-style beef jerky and moqueca packed with big pieces of tender fish.
+On weekends, the space fills up with groups drinking giant towers of beer while live bossa nova plays in the corner.

 We all have that one friend who always says yes to going out.
-They may not be who you want to hang out with all the time, but on Monday night after a bad day at work or Sunday afternoon when you want to drink a little too much while watching football, they’re always there for you.
+They may not be who you want to hang out with all the time, but on Monday night after a bad day at work, they’re always there for you.
 Playa Betty’s is the restaurant version of that friend.
 This Upper West Side Mexican spot has palm trees covered in multicolored string lights, surfboards hanging on the walls, and a burrito called the Hang 10.
-You don’t need to go out of your way for the food, but a platter of tater tot nachos covered in cheese, beef chili, and guacamole is exactly what you’ll want after a bucket of Coronas
+You don’t need to go out of your way for the food, but a platter of tater tot nachos covered in cheese, beef chili, and guacamole is exactly what you’ll want after a bucket of Coronas.

 There are a lot of big bars that serve good burgers and wings, but few of them are as big or as good as Harlem Tavern.
 This place has a huge indoor space with booths and high-tops where you can drink something from the excellent draft beer list while watching sports on TV, and there’s an even bigger patio out front where you should drink a frozen cocktail or pitcher of rum punch.
 Either way, order some food for the table, like build-your-own mac and cheese and a bacon cheeseburger topped with truffle aioli and avocado.